Screw Odds, I’m Buying All the Lottery Tickets!!!

 The Logistics of Bulk Purchasing

-What if You Do Win?
+What If You Did Win?

 1. Your logic is flawed there are a plethora of smaller prizes that can add up fast, if you win both the jackpot and a number of the smaller prizes, you can make a profit.
 It would be quite the orchestra to get all the tickets in time though